Safe Online Delivery!

-The Diploma of Community Services online course will prepare you for a rewarding career in the community services industry.
+Studying your Diploma of Community Services online will prepare you for a rewarding career in the community services industry.

 You will learn how to fulfil the critical functions of case management as workers involved in the managing, coordinating, and/or delivering of person-centered services to individuals, groups, and communities, and contributing to the community services industry.

 Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a community service worker, how to develop, facilitate and review all aspects of case management, and how to develop and implement service programs as a member of the community services industry.